San Jose pop-up stores are helping online merchants sell in the Bay Area

 Re-energizing Downtown San Jose

-Retail in San Jose was hard hit over the past few decades by big suburban shopping malls like Valley Fair.
-Downtown still has in many areas blocks of vacant store fronts.
-Those stores that are occupied and trading are very far from each other, making window shopping difficult.
+Retail in San Jose was impacted by the popularity of big suburban shopping malls like Valley Fair.
+Downtown has many areas with blocks of vacant store fronts, and the stores that are occupied and trading, are very far from each other, making window shopping difficult.
 Another problem is that they're not always very attractive.

-The project borders a wildly popular block of restaurants and bars and a farmers market every Friday until fall.
-There's enough foot traffic to provide plenty of business.
-A small park area extending from the sidewalk in front of the shops provides welcome seating area.
+The project borders a wildly popular block of restaurants and bars and a lively farmers market that operates every Friday during spring and summer months.
+There's enough foot traffic to provide plenty of business, and a small park area extending from the sidewalk in front of the shops provides plenty of welcome seating.

 Physically interacting with customers helps drive business